 The 6th Annual Newport Mansions Wine and Food Festival | Rosecliff & Marble House

-Cost: Begins at $110 for the Grand Tasting
+Cost: Begins at $75 for the After Dark Ticket

 A forkful: Set in the historic Rosecliff & Marble House, the Newport Mansions Wine and Food Festival overwhelms the senses with the exquisite sights, sounds and tastes of the picturesque Newport Cliff Walk and the stately properties it parallels.
 On Friday night, slip into some cocktail attire; the Rosecliff will be hosting a festival of over 100 of the world’s top vintners.
-A leisurely brunch is on the agenda for Sunday, with chef Lidia Bastianich preping a feast to remind you how fitting the expression “Lazy Sunday” really is.
+A leisurely jazz brunch is on the agenda for Sunday with a feast to remind you how fitting the expression “Lazy Sunday” really is.

 How to get there: Take Amtrak Northeast Regional Line to Kingston.
 Walk to the Kingstown Railroad Station.
 Catch the 64 bus to Second Near Side Poplar.